Ironwall

 The following cases must be errors:

-functiondefinitions in one package with the same name and the same number of type parameters - Two ordinary functions or declares with exactly the same signature in one package
+• Two ordinary functions or declares with exactly the same signature in one package

 The following cases are allowed:

-- Ordinary named functions in one package may form an overload set by signature
+• Ordinary named functions in one package may form an overload set by signature

-functiondeclarations in one package may form an overload set by the number of type parameters under the same name - Different packages may export the same short name
+• Generic function declarations in one package may form an overload set by the number of type parameters under the same name

 Additional rules:

-classand genericfunctionmay not reuse any of those non-generic names either - There are only two allowed same-name cases: ordinary named functions overloaded by function signature, and generic
+• There are only two allowed same-name cases: ordinary named functions overloaded by function signature, and generic class / generic function overloaded by type-parameter count

 9.1 literal-db rules